sylv/micro/README.md

 - [ ] Ratelimiting
 - [ ] Admin UI
-- [ ] Pastes should use the same embeds that files use they get all the same benefits (markdown previews, better syntax highlighting, etc)
-- [ ] Run migrations on start (requires migrations to be compiled and available at runtime)
 - [ ] `publicPastes=false` should hide the paste button and show an error on the paste page unless the user is signed in.
 - [ ] Redirects may be broken.
 Also hosts with no redirect should probably just have it set to the root host, that should allow us to strip some unnecessary code.
 - [ ] GIFs should probably be converted to mp4 videos to save space